 Malware is short for “malicious software.”
 It is a broad term that refers to any software, program, or code that is designed to infect and damage a computer—and it includes viruses.
 There are a lot of different types of malware, and they all inflict harm in multiple ways.
 It helps to understand what kinds of malware are out there and how you can defend yourself against them.

 Ransomware works in two ways—it either encrypts your files and threatens to delete them or locks you out of your computer completely.
-The perpetrators of ransomware attacks threaten to destroy everything unless a users pay a ransom.
-Most of the time, ransomware targets large organizations because they have the most to lose and the most resources available to pay.
+The perpetrators of ransomware attacks threaten to destroy everything unless a users pay a ransom.1 Most of the time, ransomware targets large organizations because they have the most to lose and the most resources available to pay.

 In light of continued ransomware attacks, computer security companies have developed anti-ransomware that that can either prevent an attack or release a computer from the ransomware without any money changing hands.
 You can get a tool dedicated to rooting out and destroying ransomware threats or find an antivirus program that includes anti-ransomware in its features.

 What is spyware?

 This is malicious software designed to spy on you.
 It runs in the background and captures your online activity.
 It can grab passwords, bank information, credit card numbers, and your browsing history.

 Anti-spyware is designed to identify and remove spyware programs.
 Anti-spyware programs use rules-based methods and definition files to detect known spyware programs.

 Fortunately, if spyware has already infected your computer, you can find it and get rid of it with an anti-spyware program.
 Anti-spyware can be added as a stand-alone defense or included as part of a comprehensive antivirus package.